Why Mosquito Problems Peak in July for Wilmington-Area Homes

 • Multiple generations of mosquitoes have already hatched

-• Adult mosquito populations have increased significantly
+• Adult populations have grown significantly

 • Standing water has supported repeated breeding cycles

-How Earlier Breeding Leads to More Mosquitoes
+How Earlier Breeding Leads to Larger Populations

 Throughout late spring and early summer: